Spinarakk/defectmonitor/README.txt

 	- 10 FPS at 10 megapixels
 	- 3856 x 2764 resolution
 	- Grayscale
-- Laptop running Windows 10
+- Windows 10 64-bit System

 Core Functionality
 - Start/Load a build and change settings as appropriate